 A 2020 report by the Mercator Advisory Group states there is up to $3 billion in gift cards that go unredeemed every year.
 Once February rolls around, remind people of the gift cards they may have already stashed away in a drawer to take part in a gift card drive.
 This can be a great way to encourage generosity at a time when finances may be stretched thin.

 Think beyond holidays and traditional giving periods.
 Create your own annual noncash events tied to donors’ seasonal activities.

 Put out an end-of-summer call for recreational vehicles like RVs and boats that have to be winterized, reminding owners who may be using them less and less that they can eliminate the high cost of storage and maintenance and benefit your organization.

-Once the weather starts warming up, people will be rearranging their closets and breaking out their spring and summer clothes and putting away their winter gear.
-Use that as a time for people to donate their winter clothes.
-And it doesn’t have to be just jackets, sweatshirts, and beanies.
-Skis, snowboards, and snowmobiles all carry extra value that can be turned into additional funds for your campaign.
+Once the weather starts warming up, people will be rearranging their closets and breaking out their spring and summer items and putting away their winter gear.
+Use that as a time for people to donate their winter gear like skis, snowboards, and snowmobiles that all carry extra value that can be turned into additional funds for your campaign.

 Game the System: Put the “Fun” in Fundraising